buimaianh/cs50w-projects/email/dev-log.md

                 }
             };
         });

+        load_mailbox(`sent`)
     ```

 - Output

-    Get a message "Sent the email successfully.", "Error sending the email.", "Recipients not existed", "Please fill in all fields.",...
+    - Get a message "Sent the email successfully.", "Error sending the email.", "Recipients not existed", "Please fill in all fields.",...
+    - A list of emails of `sent` mailbox
 </details>

 </details>